-As I’ve been living in Thailand a long time, I often get asked by farang teachers wanting to come to Thailand what type of salary they can expect at a Bangkok, Thailand international school?
+As I have been living in Thailand for more than 15 years, I often get asked by western teachers wanting to come to Thailand what type of salary they can expect at a Bangkok, Thailand international school?

 Because of this you will usually be paid less than a teacher hired from overseas.
-That’s primarily due to international schools being wary about hiring local western teachers because of the low-quality of many, and the fact that they are not always qualified teachers.
+That is primarily due to international schools being wary about hiring local western teachers because of the low-quality of many, and the fact that they are not always qualified teachers.

 Overseas hires, who are usually highly-qualified teachers, on the other hand can expect to be paid a high salary and be given a truly excellent package.

-While they do often offer a much better quality of education than a typical Thai school, they are not always a true international school.
+While the latter do often offer a much better quality of education than a typical Thai school, they are not always a true international school.

 Salaries at Bangkok, Thailand International Schools